 1. VOTE AT HOME – ABSENTEE / MAIL BALLOT:

 Click here to learn how you can vote at home, no matter where ‘home’ is.
 You do not need to give a reason to request an absentee ballot.

 Make your vote count: Follow the instructions on your absentee ballot.
 Sign the affidavit on the envelope.
-Deliver the ballot to our office or use our convenient 24/7, secure ballot drop box, located outside the Laramie County Governmental Complex on Carey Avenue, between 19th & 20th St. Absentee ballot drop boxes are also located in town clerk offices in Albin, Burns and Pine Bluffs.
-If you mail your ballot, allow at least 10 days for the ballot to reach our office before the Nov.
-3 deadline for the General Election.
-Put a first-class or forever stamp on the envelope.
+Not later than 7:00 p.m. on Tuesday, Nov.
+3, deposit your ballot in our convenient 24/7, secure ballot drop box, located outside the Laramie County Governmental Complex on Carey Avenue, between 19th & 20th St.

 If you received an absentee ballot and later decide you want to vote in person, notify the Election Judge before voting that you want to cancel your absentee ballot.
 Please destroy the absentee ballot or surrender it at the Clerk’s office or at your polling place.

 Military and overseas citizens not currently registered to vote: Use the Federal Post Card Application (FPCA) for temporary registration and absentee voting privileges.Send your FPCA by Oct.
 9 to ensure your ballot request is processed in time.
 You can send your FPCA by email to firstname.lastname@example.org .